chandramgc/ai-poc/.github/instructions/python.instructions.md

 ## General Instructions

-- Always prioritize readability and clarity.
+- Always prioritize readability and clarity.¬¬l
 - For algorithm-related code, include explanations of the approach used.
 - Write code with good maintainability practices, including comments on why certain design decisions were made.
 - Handle edge cases and write clear exception handling.